 Parsley is a hardy biennial herb in the Apiaceae family.
 The same family is home to many well-known plant cousins, including:

 Native to the Mediterranean region, parsley has been cultivated for at least 2,000 years.
-The Greeks believed it to be sacred and used it to decorate tombs but wouldn’t allow it near their meals.
-The Romans used it as a garnish as well as a hangover cure, adorning their tables and their necks with parsley.
+The Greeks believed it sacred and used it to decorate tombs but wouldn’t allow it near their meals.
+The Romans used it as a garnish and a hangover cure, adorning their tables and necks with parsley.
 It was the Romans who brought this herb to England, and early settlers brought it to the Americas.

-The plant’s name stems from the Greek word ‘petrose’, which means “rock celery” in reference to the plant’s habit of growing on rocky terrain.
+The plant’s name stems from the Greek word ‘petrose’, which means “rock celery,” about the plant’s habit of growing on rocky terrain.

-This herb is now used in dishes around the world, both as an herb and a garnish for dishes.
+This herb is now used in dishes worldwide as an herb and a garnish for dishes.
 It’s especially common in European, Middle Eastern, and American recipes!

-I’m going over multiple ways to use this herb as well as how to grow it, harvest it, and preserve it.
+I’m going over multiple ways to use this herb and how to grow, harvest, and preserve it.

 Benefits Of Parsley